ReichtumQian/Notes-Math/ComplexAnalysis/slides/residue-formula.md

 ---

-# Residue Formula and Its Applications
+# Concept and Calculation of Residue

 ---